-Keep It Simple: It doesn't get easier than a four-ingredient sangria, and this recipe from the Kitchn is just that.
+The Hero Ingredient: White peaches.
+It doesn't get easier than a four-ingredient sangria, and this recipe is just that.
 All it takes are white peaches, peach or apricot brandy, Moscato wine, and peach seltzer water to make this sweet refresher.

-Easy Does It: "Stir with a wooden spoon to mix," Maureen says.
+Pro Tip: "Stir with a wooden spoon to mix," recipe creator Maureen says.
 "Pour into ice-filled glasses and top with a couple of fresh peach slices."

 Cucumber Melon White Sangria